minmus-9/sisoap/README.md

 About 18 months later while on vacation, I woke up one morning *getting it*.
-Being a 30-year Python veteran, I chose that as my implentation language, and soon had a simple recursive implementation up and running.
+Being a 30-year Python veteran, I chose that as my implementation language, and soon had a simple recursive implementation up and running.
 Turns out that you can't do too much with a pure-recursive Python LISP unless you introduce abominations like `(while)` and do things iteratively.
 Which